Classify a data frame of texts using Hugging Face Inference Endpoints

 The function preserves the original data frame structure and adds new columns for classification scores.
 If the number of rows doesn't match after processing (due to errors), it returns the classification results separately with a warning.

-The function does not currently handle list(return_all_scores = FALSE)
+The function does not currently handle list(return_all_scores = FALSE).

 Examples